trevorreynen/Vue-and-Django-Tutorial/README.md

       ```
 2. Next, run the Vue server.
    - With VS Code and the terminal window opened, press the + symbol in the top right of the terminal window to open another terminal.
 This is useful because you can't do anything in the previous terminal after running the server.
+   - If you press the + to open a new terminal window and VS Code activates the environment automatically, just type "**deactivate**" because you don't need the virtual env active for running the npm server.
    - With the second terminal now opened, type the followng commands into the terminal
       ```
 	  ../GitHub/Vue-and-Django-Tutorial> cd tutorial_vue